thoughtbot/maintaining-open-source-projects/book/03-git.md

 Note the absence of a “what is” type of question.
 We have the git log for that already; you can leave a short summary of the “what”, but elaborate on the “why”.
-Other useful notes to add to the end of the commit message are issue tracking IDs, pull request numbers, etc.
+Other useful notes to add to the end of the commit message are issue tracker IDs, link to other commits or patches, etc.

 There are style practices that help keeping a consistent and more readable log: